 - Funeral expenses

 Medical Payments CoverageWhile similar to PIP, medical payments insurance is more limited in coverage.
 It only reimburses accident-related medical expenses, no more.
 However, you can also use it to supplement your existing health insurance and PIP.

 Uninsured/Underinsured Motorist CoverageLike the name implies, this type of insurance protects you from both uninsured and underinsured motorists.
 It pays for your medical expenses and vehicle repairs when an at-fault driver without auto insurance or with insufficient liability coverage hits you.
 Such coverage is mandatory in some states.
 Adding one to your policy is financially savvy if you don’t have PIP and collision coverage; otherwise, it’s redundant.

-SR22 is not insurance coverage; rather, it is an endorsement from your insurance company confirming you’re carrying the required minimum liability coverage on your policy.
+SR22SR22 is not insurance coverage; rather, it is an endorsement from your insurance company confirming you’re carrying the required minimum liability coverage on your policy.
 An SR22 is only required for high-risk drivers, such as those who:

 - Have a history of traffic infractions